The Best Savings Accounts in Texas for 2024

 Withdrawal Restrictions

-For years, government rules limited withdrawals from both savings and money market accounts to six per month.
-In the midst of the COVID-19 pandemic, those rules were changed, but some institutions may continue to impose their own limit of six withdrawals, debits, or checks per month.
+For years, government rules limited withdrawals from savings and money market accounts to six per month.
+Those rules were changed during the COVID-19 pandemic, but some institutions may continue to impose their own limit of six withdrawals, debits, or checks per month.

 Check-Writing Privilege

-Except on rare occasions, savings accounts do not come with debit cards or checks.
-However, they are standard with money market accounts.
-That makes money market accounts a better option for those who want convenience and flexibility when it comes to making withdrawals.
+Savings accounts do not come with debit cards or checks, except on rare occasions.
+However, they are standard with money market accounts, which makes them a better option for those who want convenience and flexibility when it comes to making withdrawals.

 FDIC Insurance

-Both savings accounts and money market accounts are protected for up to $250,000 per depositor at FDIC-insured banks.
+At FDIC-insured banks, savings accounts and money market accounts are protected for up to $250,000 per depositor.
 Credit union accounts receive similar coverage through the NCUA.

-However, be sure not to confuse money market accounts with money market funds.
+However, do not confuse money market accounts with money market funds.
 Money market funds are investments and are not eligible for FDIC insurance.

 How Is Interest on Savings Accounts Earned in Texas?

-In Texas, like other states, credit unions and banks offer interest on savings accounts.
-This interest is compounded on either a daily, monthly, or quarterly basis.
-Most commonly, interest is compounded daily and applied to your account monthly.
+Like other states, Texas has credit unions and banks that offer interest on savings accounts.
+This interest is compounded daily, monthly, or quarterly, most commonly daily and applied monthly.

 Interest can be accrued in one of two ways: simple interest or compound interest.
 Simple interest is compounded only on the amount of money that has been deposited into the savings account, whereas compound interest is compounded on the account balance and any previously accrued interest.